aerospike/aerospike-backup-service/README.md

 These connections include the cluster IP address, port number, authentication information, and more.
 See [`POST: /config/clusters`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/addCluster) for the full specification.

-Other configuration endpoints include Policies, Routines, and Storage.
+Other configuration endpoints include Storage, Policies, and Routines.

 :warning: Use the [Aerospike Secret Agent](https://aerospike.com/docs/tools/backup#secret-agent-options) to avoid including secrets in your configuration.

 #### Storage Connection
-Details about connections to local or cloud storage, where the backup files will be stored.
+This entity contains information about connections to local or cloud storage, where the backup files will be stored.
-Add, update, or remove a storage configuration.
 Get information about a specific configured storage option, for example to check the cloud storage location for a backup.
+You can also add, update, or remove a storage configuration.
+See the [Storage](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readAllStorage) entities under `/config/storage`for detailed information.

 :warning: ABS currently supports only AWS S3 cloud storage.

 #### Backup Policy
 A backup policy is a set of rules that define how backups should be performed.
 It could include information about a backup schedule, criteria for what data is being backed up, and the storage destination.
 See [`GET: /config/policies`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readPolicies) for full details about what parameters are available to customize a backup policy.

 ABS supports multiple policies stored concurrently.
+When you run the [`POST: /config/policies`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/addPolicy) command to create a policy, ensure that you give your policy a name that will let you quickly identify its characteristics.

 Aerospike recommends defining both a backup and restore policy.

 #### Backup Routine
-A backup routine is a set of procedures that perform backups based on the predefined backup policy.
+A backup routine is a set of procedures that actually perform backups based on the predefined backup policy.

-:warning: Incremental backups are deleted if they are empty and after each full backup, and system metadata is backed up only on full backups.
+:warning: Incremental backups are deleted if they are empty and after each full backup.
+System metadata is backed up only on full backups.

 ### Operations